Exam - Focused Revision Notes for CBSE Class 7 Maths Chapter 2 - Fractions and Decimals

 Why Choose Vedantu for Notes on Whole Numbers?

 Vedantu enhances students’ online engagement through experienced and skilled tutors.
 The revision notes on whole numbers are shared with the students to help them grasp the concepts of whole numbers.
-Further, subjective, objective type tests, regular homework, assignments on Class 6 Maths are provided that increases the academic progress of students.
+Further, subjective, objective type tests, regular homework, and assignments on Class 6 Maths are provided that increases the academic progress of students.
 Finally, parents can get to know how their children are improving by going through the results of the tests.

 1. Do I have to pay to access the Maths revision notes available on Vedantu?